 Dialect-Awareness Lineage Design

 As of v1.3.x release, table level lineage is perfectly production-ready.
 Column level lineage, under the no-metadata background, is also as good as it can be.
 And yet we still have a lot of corner cases that are not yet supported.
-This is really due to the long-tail of SQL language features and fragmentation of various SQL dialect.
+This is really due to the long-tail of SQL language features and fragmentation of various SQL dialects.

-Some typical issues:
+Here are some typical issues:

 How to check whether syntax is valid or not?